 Ellie and Morgan also do more than just recapitulate their multi-season story arc in one episode.
 They both essentially give Chuck the key to Sarah, a counterpoint to Quinn’s key to the Intersect glasses.
 And just like the key to the glasses is made up of three parts that need to be assembled together to work their magic, Ellie and Morgan’s key is composed of three parts that need to be assembled together to work their magic: find Sarah, spark feelings, and kiss her.
 At one point, Chuck and Ellie devise a plan to use the Intersect glasses and their three-part key to bring Sarah back.
 But the point of the final episode is precisely to show it will not be the Intersect key to do the magic.
 In fact, the Intersect is the very tool that takes Sarah away from Chuck in season 5’s bet against Quinn.
 Rather, it will be Ellie and Morgan’s key that will allow Chuck to get Sarah back.
 Not technology but love.
 Because it was always love that brought Sarah and Chuck together.
 That’s where the real magic always was.

 Let’s open a parenthesis about the Intersect glasses as a tool to restore Sarah’s memories.
 Chuck wants Sarah back more than anything in the world, but not under the condition that hundreds die for him to achieve that goal.
 He wouldn’t be able to live with himself.
 And Sarah, her memories restored, would also be horrified to learn the cost of being whole once again.
 Things do not turn out as either expected.
 But providence shows that the curves that life throws at you can sometimes lead to better things than you could ever hope for.
 On that rooftop, Chuck thinks it’s either the Intersect or Sarah.
-Malibu Beach shows him it’s both the Intersect and Sarah.
+Malibu Beach will show him it is both the Intersect and Sarah.
 Because he has shown time and time again that he deserves both.